 This is calculated from the 24 hour soil respiration as well as the water extractable organic carbon and nitrogen.
 It is supposed to represent the overall soil health and can range from 0 to over 30.
-While the Soil Health Tool does not provide a rating system, they health will cause this calculation to increase over time.
+While the Soil Health Tool does not provide a rating system, they do suggest that good management practices that improve soil health will cause this calculation to increase over time.